Over-60 tuition free degree

 - new student orientation fee

-- Applicants to the Over-60 Tuition Free Degree Program should complete the Over-60 Undergraduate Application (4-page PDF) and submit it to the Office of Undergraduate Admissions, 210 South College Avenue, Newark, DE 19716.
+- Applicants to the Over-60 Tuition Free Degree Program should complete and submit the Over-60 Undergraduate Application (online form).

 Ruth Crump, Admissions Office, will begin processing the application and can answer any additional questions you may have.
 You can reach her by phone at the Admissions Office at 302-831-1276 or by email at firstname.lastname@example.org.

 If you are age 60 or older, a Delaware resident and wish to pursue a tuition-free graduate degree, please follow this graduate application process:

 - Obtain information about graduate degree programs by visiting the Office of Graduate and Professional Education online.
 From here you can fill out an online inquiry form for more details and find the correct contact information.
 Each graduate department responds to its own inquiries.